amiv-eth/amivapi/README.md

 For `amivapi run` you can also specify a config, see `amivapi run --help`.

+## Running The Tests

+Install the test requirements:

+    pip install pytest tox

+To run all tests:

+    tox

+To run tests based on a keyword:

+    tox -- -k <keyword>

+To run just one python version:

+    tox -e py36

 ## Further Information

 For information about using the API as a client have a look at docs/User_Guide.md.